 Kazumi Mikami – Japanese driver active around Southeast Asia, often as part of all-female teams, including the early incarnations of the Red Bull Rookies in Malaysia.
 In 2002, she was racing sportscars in Japan, and entered the Suzuka 1000km in an Oscar SK5.2.
 She and her team-mates were unclassified.
 She also travelled to Australia for the Targa Tasmania historic rally, in which she drove a Toyota Sprinter.
 In 2005, she raced in Formula Toyota in Japan, and joined the Red Bull Rookies for the first time.
 She drove a Proton Satria in the Merdeka Millennium race at Sepang, with Philippa Yoong and Deanna Yusoff.
 They were sixth in class B. The three were set to team up again for the Sepang event in 2006, but Philippa Yoong was replaced by Hiroko Nakamura, due to pregnancy.

-Hyemin Moon – South Korean driver who is competing in the TCSA (Touring Car Series Asia).
-2016 was her first season in the championship.
-Her car was a Honda CL7, and she did a full season, with at least one ninth place, at Motegi.
+Hyemin Moon – South Korean driver who competes in the TCSA (Touring Car Series Asia).
+She started out in 2015, racing a Toyota GT86 in a one-make championship.
+2016 was her first season in the TCSA.
+Her car was a Honda CL7, and she did a full season, with at least one Independent class win, at Motegi.
+In 2017, she was second in one round of the TCSA.
 Unfortunately, language barriers have prevented any further effective research into Hyemin’s activities.

 Hiroko Nakamura – Japanese driver who raced in the Merdeka Millennium Endurance Race and Sepang 1000km on at least five occasions, initially as part of what would become the Red Bull Rookies team.
 She and Philippa Yoong raced a Honda X1-R together in 2005 and 2007, then in a Proton Satria sponsored by Alex Yoong, Philippa’s brother, in 2010.
 In between, she teamed up with “Kiki”, another Red Bull Rookies graduate, in a Suzuki Swift, in 2008.
 Hiroko raced another Satria in 2011, as part of the Thunder Asia Racing Team, with Melvin Choo and Eric Yeo.
 Earlier, she raced in the Toyota Vitz championship in Japan, and worked at racetracks as a promotional model.